kharesimran/custom-expression-functions/README.md

 ### hstore_functions_regex.py

 Searches for the input key, key-value pair, or hstore in the hstore attribute using regular expressions.
+Expects a string value which contains key/values like this ["name"=>"elcom", "website"=>"http://www.elcom-ag.ch", "addr:housenumber"=>"48"]

 1. **hstore_get_value1(hstore_attr, key)**
     *Example usage:* `hstore_get_value1('other_tags', 'tourism')`